Black pastors rally outside trial over Arbery's killing

 Associated Press

 BRUNSWICK, Ga.
-(AP) — Hundreds of pastors both rallied and prayed Thursday at the Georgia courthouse where three white men are on trial in the killing of Ahmed Arbery, gathering in response to a defense lawyer’s bid to keep Black ministers out of the courtroom.
+(AP) — Hundreds of pastors both rallied and prayed Thursday outside the trial of three white men charged in the killing of Ahmaud Arbery, gathering in response to a defense lawyer’s bid to keep Black ministers out of the courtroom.

 As testimony resumed inside the Glynn County courthouse, with its four huge columns, arched windows and shaded lawn, a group of mostly Black ministers gathered outside — a sea of dark suits and white collars.